CLU-MSCP/bedics/syllabi/syllabus562.md

 3. **Mid-Term Concepts Exam** (20%) - A midterm concept exam will test your working memory of the many functions and statistical concepts learned during the first half of the course.

 4. **Final Group Project and Collaboration** (20%) - You and a partner will work collaboratively with the instructor or the TA to develop reproducible workflow for a data analysis project of interest to you.
 You will either scrape or import data from the internet or clone a GitHub repository of interest.
 Using the archived data, you'll will address issues of data wrangling, summarizing, visualization, modeling, and communication and presentation.
 You will be assigned a partner to work with collaboratively on two separate projects.
 Each student will have primary responsibility for their own topic.
 Provide feedback to a peers regarding their presentations by December 10th.

-        a.
-Submit a `.Rmd` file.
+        * Submit a `.Rmd` file.
 Commit, Push, and make an Issue on GitHub
-        b.
-Submit a `.Rpres` file.
+        * Submit a `.Rpres` file.
 Commit, Push, and make an Issue on GitHub
-        c.
-Give a peer feedback and rate your peer.
+        * Give a peer feedback and rate your peer.

 5. **Final Concepts Exam** (20%) - It's like the mid-term but for the material in the second half of the course only.